r3trofitted/r3trofitted.github.io/_steel_vellum/3-meet-bruenor.md

 However, as written above, our unit test would still be a little too much coupled to implementation details – or, rather, to the details of the library's ”business logic”.

-As much as I like my integration tests to be as realistic as possible, with realistic or even actual data, rules, classes, etc., I like my unit tests to be as abstract as possible – only caring about the bare minimum, and using at little of the actual application (or, in this case, library) as possible.
+As much as I like my integration tests to be as realistic as possible, with plausible or even actual data, rules, classes, etc., I like my unit tests to be as abstract as possible – only caring about the bare minimum, and using as little of the actual application (or, in this case, library) as possible.

-Concretely, in this example, using a specific race class (`Races::MountainDwarf`) seems a little to specific.
-We want our character creation object to be able to handle _any_ class, so the more generic, the better.
+Concretely, in this example, using a specific race class (`Races::MountainDwarf`) seems a little _too_ specific.
+We want our character creation object to be able to handle anything that represents a character race, so the more generic, the better.
 Let's see how the test could look like with a generic `Race` class instead of a specific one.

   ```ruby?caption=test/character_creation_test.rb
   require_relative "test_helper"